 In 2021, after many years of work with our VSO partners, IAVA celebrated passage of legislation to finally close the "90/10 loophole" which rewarded predatory schools for targeting veteran students for their generous education benefits.
 IAVA then played a lead role in the federal rulemaking process to ensure the Education Department implemented the law as intended.
-The Department published its final rule in October 2022, and this year, schools are expected to account for their use of military-connected education funds according to the intent of the law.
+The Department published its final rule in October 2022, and in 2024, schools began to account for their use of military-connected education funds according to the intent of the law.
 IAVA calls on Congress to closely monitor the implementation of this law and ensure that veterans and military families are protected.

-The College Cost Reduction Act (H.R.
-6951) would roll back years of work to ensure that veterans, and the American taxpayer, are not taken advantage of by predatory institutions.
-IAVA staunchly opposes this piece of legislation.
+Efforts to roll back the closure of the "90/10 loophole" and years of work to ensure that veterans and the American taxpayer are not taken advantage of by predatory institutions have been underway since the law was changed and IAVA staunchly opposes any legislation to do so.
 The integrity of the Post-9/11 G.I.
-Bill rests with our elected leaders" ability to disincentivize predatory actors and protect the education benefits that veterans have rightly earned.
-IAVA will continue to defend improvements to the Post-9/11 G.I.
-Bill through successful implementation.
+Bill rests with our elected leader's ability to disincentivize predatory actors and protect the education benefits that veterans have earned and the American people are investing in for them.